- 6-12 months

 - You can start this programme at any time of the year

-* Although you will not be required to attend College for tuition, attendance at one of our centres (Huntingdon, Potters Bar, Leeds or Edinburgh) will be required for the final examination.
+* Although you will not be required to attend College for tuition, attendance at one of our centres (Huntingdon, North London, Leeds or Edinburgh) will be required for the final examination.

 Develop Key Receptionist Skills in a Veterinary Practice Setting…